Capacity limits for Ontario restaurants, gyms to end as soon as Monday: sources

 Capacity limits on restaurants and gyms in Ontario could be lifted next Monday, as the Ford government considers new measures for establishments that require proof of vaccination certificates, sources say.

-The government is expected to officially announce the new measures on Friday, along with Dr. Kieran Moore, Ontario’s Chief Medical Officer of Health, who has to sign off on the new measures.
+The government will officially announce the new measures on Friday at 2 p.m., along with Dr. Kieran Moore, Ontario’s chief medical officer of health, who has to sign off on the new measures.

 Ontario has been operating in Step 3 of the province’s reopening plan for more than three months now, which has seen additional indoor services with larger numbers of people become available with restrictions in place.
 Capacity limits for some settings, including sporting and concert venues, were lifted by the government on Oct.
 8, though gyms and restaurants were not included in the policy change—a move which industry leaders said was a disappointment.